eduardz1/Bachelor-Thesis/chapters/digital-twins.typ

 / Digital Twin: defines the highest level of integration in which the exchange of data is bidirectional with both systems affecting one another.
 #set par(justify: true, first-line-indent: 1em)

-NASA was one of the first to introduce the concept of digital twins, however, this research field still lacks any form of standardization, NASA's approach is a monolithic one, what we're trying to do with #link(<smol-heading>)[SMOL] is provide a more flexible approach and the basis for a standard way to approach this kind of problems.
+NASA was one of the first to introduce the concept of digital twins, however, this research field still lacks any form of standardization, NASA's approach is a monolithic one, what we're trying to do with #link(<smol-heading>)[SMOL] provides a more flexible approach and the basis for a standard way to approach this kind of problems.

 #_content(
   [